Yepadee/ads-cwk/README.md

 ### Video Presentation

 Our presentation primarily consists of 4 parts: data wrangling, topic modelling, sentiment analysis and supervised learning.
 Instead of preparing one monolithic video covering all parts,  we have split up the presentation into into 2-3 min video chunks highlighting each part.
 We believe this will make it easier to understand, test, and verify our findings.
-The videos should be watched in order as the build on each other.
+The videos should be watched in order as they build on each other.

 ### Data Wrangling
 - **Summary**: